-The Boards recognise that our stakeholders' interests are not always aligned, and sometimes we need to make difficult choices.
-However, we believe that our stakeholders' interests are linked to a great extent and ensuring we deliver for one will often positively impact others' interests.
+We engage with our stakeholders in a variety of ways in order to understand their needs, priorities and concerns.
+Although Covid-19 has limited our ability to meet face to face, during 2021 we have continued this engagement as far as possible online and face to face when allowed and safe to do so.
+The Board recognises that our stakeholders' interests are not always aligned, and sometimes we need to make difficult choices.
+However, we believe that our stakeholders' interests are linked to a great extent and ensuring that we deliver for one will often positively impact others' interests.
 For example, providing excellent products and customer service:

-- Ensures value for our customers because we are meeting or exceeding their needs. - Drives value for our investors because Santander UK should be more profitable as - Ensures that the communities where we operate are getting the support they need from us. - Provides job satisfaction for our people.
-It also provides financial reward because our people's bonuses are linked to the delivery of good customer service. - Meets the regulators' requirements to treat customers fairly and protect their interests. - Supports the environment where we are able to provide excellent environmentally friendly products which our customers - Supports the long-term success of the Company.
+- ensures value for our customers because we are meeting or exceeding their needs. - drives value for our investors because the company should be more profitable as a result. - ensures that the communities where we operate are getting the support they need from us. - provides job satisfaction for our people.
+It also provides financial reward because our people's bonuses are linked to the delivery of good customer service. - meets the regulators' requirements to treat customers fairly and protect their interests. - supports the environment where we are able to provide excellent environmentally friendly products which our customers need. - supports the long-term success of the company.